MURDERGUTS/MURDERGUTS/README.md

-o'howdy, partners! im pretty new to github 'ere.
+howdy, partners!! im pretty new to github 'ere.
 (big fat fan of the cult family, ps; all of the cult members shown are my favorite ones!)